bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 Documentation for all of the Foreman modules can be found here:
 <https://theforeman.org/plugins/foreman-ansible-modules/>

-For the module to work properly there are a few python dependencies that must be filled, namely:
+For the module to work properly there are a few Python dependencies that must be filled, namely:
 - PyYAML
 - apypie
 - ipaddress for the foreman_subnet module on Python 2.7